racket/rhombus/design/class/class.md

 A class is final unless `nonfinal` is present (i.e., by default, classes do not have subclasses).

-When a class extends a superclass that has a customized constructor, then the class must also have a customized constuctor.
-In that case, the binding of `super` within the constructor is a curried
-constructor: it expects the arguments that the superclass wants, and it returns a function to consume the arguments that the default constructor wants; the result of calling the second function is the class instance.
+When a class extends a superclass that has a custom constructor, the new class's default constructor assumes that the superclass construct accepts arguments consistent with its immediate and inherited `field_spec`s.
+In a custom constructor, the binding of `super` within the constructor is a curried constructor: it expects the arguments that the superclass wants, and it returns a function to consume the arguments that the default constructor wants, including arguments for `private` `field_spec` fields; the result of calling the second function is the class instance.
 A customized constructor is not obligated to call `super`, but it is obligated to return an instance of the class.
 When `super` or its result produces an instance of class, it will be an instance of a subclass if the constructor was call on behalf of the subclass.

-Similarly, when a class extends a superclass that has a customized binding or annotation, then the class must also have a customized binding or annotation, respectively.
-A `super` binding or annotayion in a subclass is “curried” in the sense that `bind_identifier` or `annot_identifier.of` expects two terms afterward: the first corresponds to a term to follow the superclass binding or annotation form, and the second is a parenthesized sequence of bindings or annotations correponding to the `field_spec`s of the subclass.
+When a class extends a superclass that has a customized binding or annotation, then the class must also have a customized binding or annotation, respectively.
+There is no `super` binding or annotation;
-Typically, the term for the superclass form expects parentheses, but it can have any shape; to work with a subclass customization, however, it will need a shape that is represented as a single term.
+instead, `internal` can be used to get an internal binding and annotation that expects components only for the immediate class.
+That internal view can be combined with the superclass binding or annotation and the `&&` binding or annotation operator.

 Examples
 --------